Virtual meetings to the Rescue!

 But that isn’t going to stop us….
 All our Groups Section Meetings are being held virtually, using video conferencing tool 'ZOOM' to host our meetings and so far it has been successful.

-This is a rather lengthy email, but it contains important information about our virtual sessions.
+This is important information about our virtual sessions.

 1. Virtual Section meeting

 The virtual meeting will be held at the same time as it would normally have been held.

 Your Section leaders will confirm the relevant Zoom dial-in details for your meeting.

 We adhere to guidance provided by the Scout Association (which can be found here).
 In addition, we’ve ensured that safety features (such as disabling chat, having passwords for meeting and turning off any recording of the meeting) are activated.
 We also plan to ‘lock’ the meeting shortly after it starts.
 This means that any latecomers will not be admitted.

 Guidance on using Zoom & Virtual meetings

 We want this to be a fun experience, so don’t forget: